bdetoni24/bdetoni24/README.md

 I'm a computer science student from Vicenza, Italy, currently in my final year of high school.
 My passion lies in software development and I'm always eager to learn and explore new technologies.

+## 👌 About me

+- Living in italy
+- I'm 18
+- I'm studing computer science
+- Interested in Aerospace field

 ## 🔭 Skills

 - Programming Languages: C, C++, C#, Java